stevenkaras/ready-set-deploy/DESIGN.md

 Other systems take an imperative approach towards defining system state.
 Even those that ostensibly use declarative state don't really, and rely on idempotent actions instead.
+This means that dependencies between actions aren't resolved automatically and instead left as an exercise to the end user to order properly.
-Moreover, all existing solutions rely on a centralized controller and don't allow introspection when the network is down.
+Moreover, all existing solutions that I've seen don't allow inspecting the desired state when the network is down.

 ## Driving tenets

-- Always do the absolute minimum amount of actual work needed to deploy a system
+- Minimize the amount of work done to deploy a system
 - Decouple defining the desired state from the actual execution
-- Provide tooling to help bootstrap deployment definitions easily
+- Provide tooling to bootstrap baseline system state easily
-- Provide a robust framework for quickly building new providers
+- Provide a robust framework for building new providers quickly
-- Define the desired state as small as possible, but operate on as complete a state as possible
 - RSD is not a front-end or a back-end.
-It's the plumbing in the middle.
+It's the plumbing in the middle

-### Why do the absolute minimum?

-By the absolute minimum, it means that RSD should avoid emitting commands unless they will have a known effect.
+### Why minimize work?
+What does that even mean?

-Many existing systems will go to great lengths to determine idempotent commands to mutate system state.
+Some systems will bend over backwards to find idempotent commands that won't actually change anything in a system that's already in the desired state.
-This should minimize the amount of time it takes to actually execute a deployment.
+However, they still need to be executed, tracked, results gathered, and often interpreted as having done something or not.
+This encourages small playbooks, leaving the rest of the system to be undefined which can result in state drift.

+By taking the diff between the current and desired state, RSD can determine exactly what needs to change.
+Moreover, by defining dependencies between components, it's possible to perform many actions in parallel, further speeding up deployment to a host.

 ### Why decouple execution from defining the desired state?